ati-ozgur/course-database/course-contents/database-convergence-en.md

 ## Integrated programming languages

-Using stored procedures and other languages, databases offer powerful features to work with data and code together in database.
+Using stored procedures and functions, databases offer powerful features to work with data and code together in database.
+These procedures and functions could be written with their procedural extensions (T-SQL, PL/SQL) or other general purpose programming languages like C#,Java and [R](https://docs.oracle.com/cd/E57012_01/doc.141/e56973/intro.htm).

 I am not very fond of most of these features but they are widely used by some software companies.

 See @sec-sql-stored-procedures (stored procedures) for more about them.